-A: Your registration includes breakfast and lunch and breaks on Friday, October 19 and Saturday, October 20.
-If you also registered for the welcome reception for Thursday night that includes desserts and drinks.
-Additionally some of our conference after-hour events: our Show - & - Tell Room, our Girls Night In events, and our Jump into our Gene Pool party include snacks and soft drinks.
+A: Your registration includes breakfast and lunch and breaks on Friday, June 13 and Saturday, June 14.
+If you also registered for the welcome reception for Thursday night, the event includes desserts and drinks.
+Additionally some of our conference after-hour events include snacks and soft drinks.
 For more information on conference activities, visit our Conference Events page.

 Q: Is there an additional charge for any of the conference events?

 A: Most of the conference activities are included in the cost of registration.
 Our welcome dessert reception is $35 per person.
 For more information about other conference activities visit our Conference Events page.
 Check back frequently for updates on new conference events and opportunities.

 Q: I have never been to a FORCE conference before.
 What is the best way for me to meet people and to get oriented?

 A: We will be have an informal conference ice-breaker for new attendees.
 Join us Thursday, June 12 at 5 pm at JWs in the hotel.
 This free gathering will be a great introduction to the conference and a great way to make new friends.